3

 But kids want to play.
 Unearthing the mysteries of their delights and interests can be a challenge in itself, but not asking, and not trying are positively going to ensure this youtube habit continues forever.
 Don't get me wrong.
 I am not implying that you yourself don't try.
 It is, however, pretty common for parents to perceive their own time as maximized and insist they cannot do what I am suggesting.
 So I have to call it out.
 That we all often take up habits and routines that we say are necessary for our own sanity without realizing that this absence of focus and attention is the very thing that converted watching a few videos while dinner is being made into the default go-to when it doesn't seem like there's anything else to do.
 A conclusion that may not have been reached if random adventures were ever present.

 Reside the point, the psychological aspect of this is that your own involvement and perceived interests in the adventures that prevent youtube from being an option may be what is necessary to ween her back into reality.
 It's not always what she wants to do, but perhaps even in her being a part of things you demonstrate an interest in.
 If you appear happy because of her involvement, she may be more interested in being involved.
-Some examples we use in our own household -

-Even if none of these are options for you, the basic idea is that we are always observing and seeding what may be an interest vs an observation and knowing when to pounce on something that will broaden their experiences and memories beyond what such an impersonal tool like an ipad will do without specifically ruling the ipad out.
+We are always observing and seeding what may be an interest vs an observation and knowing when to pounce on something that will broaden their experiences and memories beyond what such an impersonal tool like an ipad will do without specifically ruling the ipad out.
 We don't want to create interest via forbidding.
 We want to create interest within each other and ourselves by observing reactions, questioning the hows and whys of everything, and remaining open to the idea of trying something different, even something that you personally have no interest in.
 You may grow one you never knew you had just because you see how they delight in it.

 Sometimes it takes psychology to break into this, and maintain it.
 But psychology doesn't have to be seen as a weapon or deceptive manipulation.
 Even if it sounds like trickery.
 In the end, using ourselves as the segue into numerous and varied interests has given us all plenty of activities to do as a family or solo that don't involve devices.
 And as a result, I see them using the ipad less and less by their own volition.
 Both have phones.
 Neither one of them is glued to the phone like the zombies you see in society today.
 But all of it came with an integration of ourselves in their interests.
 Almost like - the lack of confidence in knowing how to do something is what prevents anyone from doing anything.
 But when we do it together, that fades away and the attitude of "how hard can it be" starts to surface.
 That's the self guidance that was my goal as I pondered what I can do to prevent the zombie child from forming when I began my tour of parenting some 13 years ago.